Shivamk4090/showcase/README.md

-## React Mini Compoent and Features
+## React Mini Component and Features